The multi currency account – simple, flexible, cost-effective

 If you would like to learn more about the advantages of the different packages and amnis’ offerings, you can book here a non-binding demo to see the WebApp live in action!

-Test multi-currency account for free
+Test multi currency account for free

 How does a multi currency account work?

 If you want to open a foreign currency account with your bank, you have to create a separate account for each additional currency.
-Multi-currency management via the main account is usually not possible.
+Multi currency management via the main account is usually not possible.
 Each account comes with its own IBAN, which increases the administrative effort immensely, not to mention the additional account management fees.

 How do I create a multi currency account?

-Opening a multi currency account is not as time-consuming as opening a traditional foreign currency bank account.
+To open a multi currency account is not as time-consuming as opening a traditional foreign currency bank account.
 Instead of waiting for weeks, the account can already be created within 30 to 40 minutes.

 The first step is to open an amnis account.
 The multi currency account is then created automatically.
 Users receive an e-mail as soon as the amnis account has been activated and the multi currency IBAN is ready.